Feel like you’re sinking in a sea of incomprehension?

 The best part about a Kindle dictionary is simply that you don’t have to leave your device—or in some cases, even your book—in order to look up an unfamiliar word.

-This will save you time while you’re reading, but it will also help keep the flow of your reading going smoothly.
+On a Kindle, having the definitions right within reach will save you time while you’re reading, but it will also help keep the flow of your reading going smoothly.

 Not only is it a hassle to leave your Kindle, look up a word, then go back, find your spot and attempt to remember what just happened in the story—but this can impair your ability to see the language as a whole and can make you too focused on individual words, rather than absorbing how Spanish sentences work.